abhijnamaiya/Unbiasly/README.md

 Procedure to Run&Test:
 1. Clone the repository onto your local setup.
 2. Make sure all the dependencies are installed.
 You can refer https://github.com/flairNLP/flair/blob/master/resources/docs/TUTORIAL_10_TRAINING_ZERO_SHOT_MODEL.md for installing dependencies.
 3. Load up the chrome extension on your browser.
+Make sure you have Gemini 1.5 API Key created and paste it in background.js file.
 4. Highlight over any sentence and click on the extension to view a neutral bias-free sentence.

 What's next: